The Barnard DEI Council Grant

 Proposals will be submitted via Google form and will include:

 a) a statement of purpose/description of the project (250 to 500 words);

 b) a narrative explaining how the project will further the goals of enhancing inclusion across and / or within the Barnard community, and whether the effort is envisioned as a one-time event or a recurring one into the future (250 to 500 words);

 c) an estimate of the number of people the project expects to serve;

 e) a sense of how project leaders will reflect on, evaluate, or assess the impact or success of the project;

 f) Any additional information not included in the above.

-Sharing: End of semester reflection; Project Showcase time/date TBD
+Sharing End of the year reflection; Project Showcase TBD Spring 2024

-For questions and if you need support with your application, please email Professor Monica Miller, DEI Council Co-Chair, firstname.lastname@example.org.
+For questions and if you need support with your application, please email firstname.lastname@example.org.

 We're looking forward to reviewing the thoughtful proposals submitted by our Barnard community.